helenmurugan/heritage-housing-issues/README.md

 * List here your project hypothesis(es) and how you envision validating it (them).

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The Rationale to map the business requirements to the Data Visualisations and ML tasks
 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.